Transition

 The transition from year 11 GCSE student to sixth form student represents a new era and it should feel like an exciting time.

-However, it is important to acknowledge that, academically, the step up from GCSEs to A levels and BTEC level 3 courses is a big one It’s therefore really important that students joining the sixth form are well prepared for the courses they undertake and ready to take on the challenge of level 3 study.
+However, it is important to acknowledge that, academically, the step up from GCSEs to A levels and BTEC level 3 courses is a big one.
+It’s therefore really important that students joining the sixth form are well prepared for the courses they undertake and ready to take on the challenge of level 3 study.
 This is why we provide transition work for every individual who is successful in securing a place in the sixth form.

 From above of crop female coworkers making sketches with pencils on paper while working on project and sitting at wooden table